teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 ## Name your current history

-Your "History" is in the panel at the right.
+Your "History" is on the panel on the right.
 It is a record of the actions you have taken.

 > <hands-on-title>Name history</hands-on-title>
 > 1. Go to the **History** panel (on the right)